sisl/PyroRL/paper/paper.md

 # Methods

 Our environment for wildfire evacuation builds upon the Gymnasium API standard.
-This standard has functions to help the user `step` through a single time frame of the environment, `reset` the environment back to its original state, and `render` the environment to the user.
+This standard has functions to help the user `step` through a single discrete time step of the environment, `reset` the environment back to its original state, and `render` the environment to the user.

 ## Wildfire Evacuation as a Markov Decision Process